daniel-maiorano/daniel-maiorano.github.io/privacy.md

 nav-url: "privacy"
 ---

-# Privacy Policy for all the apps developed by me
+This is the Privacy Policy for all the apps developed by me

 **Last Updated:** Aug 27, 2023